-SEASONAL: Symptoms of allergies that affect the eyes are referred to as allergic conjunctivitis.
+SEASONAL: Symptoms of eye allergies can cause a condition called allergic conjunctivitis.
 Seasonal allergic conjunctivitis, or SAC, occurs when you are allergic to specific pollens or other allergens that only occur at certain times of the year.

 YEARLY: Perennial allergic conjunctivitis, or PAC, results from an allergy to something that is present in your environment year-round.
 This could be dust, dust mites, pet dander, air fresheners used in your home, or any number of other substances that cause an allergic reaction.